flexera-public/policy_templates/msp/cost/master_org_cost_policy_currency/README.md

 We recommend running this policy on a weekly cadence and applying it to your master account.

 _Note 1: The last 3 days of data in the current week or month will contain incomplete data._
 _Note 2: The account you apply the policy to is unimportant as Optima metrics are scoped to the Org._
+_Note 3: Exchange rates are calculated at execution time using [https://exchangeratesapi.io/](https://exchangeratesapi.io/)._

 ## Cost Metrics